swgriffith/azure-guides/aks-custom-policy/README.md

 ## Introduction

 In this walkthrough we'll use the [Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/) project and [AKS Policy](https://learn.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes) to create a policy that resticts the host name on a Kubernetes Ingress.
+The host names used for validation will be provided via parameters on the Azure Policy assignment.

 ## Cluster Setup